-Our board of directors adopted the 2005 Incentive Plan on January 24, 2005 and our shareholders approved it on April 27, 2005.
+Our board of directors adopted the 2005 Incentive Plan on January 24, 2005 and our shareholders will approve it prior to the completion of this offering.
 The 2005 Incentive Plan will become effective upon the completion of this offering.
 Unless sooner terminated by the board of directors, the 2005 Incentive Plan will terminate on the day before the tenth anniversary of the date that the plan was approved by our shareholders.
 The 2005 Incentive Plan provides for the grant of incentive stock options, nonqualified stock options, stock bonuses, restricted stock awards, restricted stock units and stock appreciation rights, which may be granted to our employees (including officers), directors and consultants.